chrisbrownnwyc/chrisbrownnwyc/README.md

 I'm a professional software executive, architect, and developer with a wide range of experience in web technologies, web services, security, infrastructure, and support.
 I am comfortable working with clients, project managers, other executives and developers.
 I specialize in team building and mentorship and
 I'm good at explaining technical concepts to non-technical stakeholdoers.
-I'm current the Chief Technology Officer at [National Write Your Congressman](https://nwyc.com/) and [Constituent Voice](https://cvoice.io)
+I'm currently the Chief Technology Officer at [National Write Your Congressman](https://nwyc.com/) and [Constituent Voice](https://constituentvoice.com)

 ## Skills